Egypt and the Ancient Nile RiverItinerary

 (B = Breakfast, L = Lunch, D = Dinner, R = Reception)

 Activities are generally not very strenuous, but there is a considerable amount of walking—on uneven surfaces such as gravel, sand, and stone—climbing stairways, and standing for long periods of time.
-Guests should be able to walk miles over uneven surfaces to be able to fully enjoy this program.
+Guests should be able to walk more than a mile over uneven surfaces to be able to fully enjoy this program.
 Due to the nature of some structures, handrails may not be present, and facilities for people with disabilities are limited.
 Participation in itinerary activities is up to the individual.